johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

     language: js
 ```

+The particular things to note in this file are:

+- we have one service - `web` - this is the service that represents our Static Web App
+- our host is `staticwebapp` - this means we're deploying a Static Web App
+- we provide the resource name of our static web app name in the `STATIC_WEB_APP_NAME` environment variable.
+(The `resourceName` parameter supports environment variable substitution)
+- we provide the path to the project that contains the code for our Static Web App in the `project` parameter and specify it is `js` code in the `language` parameter.
+Neither of these parameters are used by `azd` during provisioning, but they are required.

 ## Bicep modifications

 The feature we want to consume from `azd` is the ability to avoid provisioning infrastructure when there are no changes.
 To do this, we need to make some modifications to our Bicep files in order that `azd` can determine whether there are changes or not.